Undergraduate Research Program

 - What should I include in my brief description of the proposed research project?

 We strongly recommend working on the brief description of the proposed research project with your faculty mentor.
-Generally it would be helpful to provide the research question, a brief background on the importance of the question, the proposed method used to answer the question (likely this will be a method in which your faculty mentor and their lab specialize), an ideal result, and the potential impact on or relation to human performance.
+Generally it would be helpful to provide the research question, a brief background on the importance of the question, the proposed method you plan to use to answer the question (likely this will be a method in which your faculty mentor and their lab specialize), an ideal result, and the potential impact on or relation to human performance.
 Remember this is a brief description (max 250 words), and that you will spend the Spring quarter refining your research proposal in the course with guidance from the teaching team and your faculty mentor, so many of the details will come later.

 - What if my project does not relate to human performance?